Eduardo-Coelho/aws-cloud-coding-test/README.md

 ## Objective

-AFerry is building a cloud native system to support bookings.
+building a cloud-native system to support bookings.
 When a booking is made, it is published to an event stream.
-There is an external system that needs to be notified about new bookings, and exposes a RESTful endpoint to receive booking events.
+There is an external system that needs to be notified about new bookings and exposes a RESTful endpoint to receive booking events.

 Your assignment is to implement a function that is subscribed to these events and publishes `booking_completed` events to the external system.